tt6746690/cluster_utils/README.md

 #### Utilities

-- checks for driver version mismatch over nodes in cluster
+**Check which node has nvml driver/library version mismatch error**

-    - When system updates driver version, the machines yield `Failed to initialize NVML: Driver/library version mismatch` error when executing `nvidia-smi`.
-This problem can be fixed with a system reboot.
-Instead of logging in to every machine to check if version mismatch happens, run the following commands to find out which machine has this problem.
+After CUDA driver is udpated, a node may generate error message `Failed to initialize NVML: Driver/library version mismatch` when running `nvidia-smi`.
+This problem can be fixed with a system reboot, e.g., `sudo reboot`.
+Instead of logging in to every machine to check if version mismatch happens, run the following commands to find out which machine has this problem, and reboot only those machines.

 ```
 cd check_gpu_available